Abd al-Haqq al-Hashimi: Education

 Among his teachers was Isa bin Ahmed Rai’i with whom he studied the grammar of the Arabic language along with the six canonical books of Hadith such as Sahih Bukhari, Sahih Muslim, Sahih Tirmidhi, etc. He also studied Mishkat, some parts of Tafsir At-Tabari, Imam Bayhaqi books al-Asma wa's-Sifa.
 Rai’i himself was a student of Mahmudul Hasan Deobandi.
 He also studied with Muhammad bin Abdullah Riyasati from whom he received a Ijazah al-Riwayah, Riyasati was a student of Sayyid Nazir Hussain.
 Another scholar he studied with was Imamuddin bin Muhammad Qanbari who he studied hadith with.
 Another scholar who he studied under was Muhammad bin Abu Muhammad Ghayti, he had studied the Muwatta of Imam Malik with him.
 He had also studied under many other scholars as part of his seeking of Islamic knowledge.
 He on the course of his study had studied several books in regard to Ahadith such as al-Muwatta, Sahih al-Bukhari, Sahih Muslim, Jam’e al-Tirmidhi, Sunan Abu Dawud, Sunan al-Nasa’i, Sunan Ibn Majah, Musnad Tayalisi, Musnad al-Darimi, Musnad Ahmad, Masanid Ibn Hanifah Mu’ajam al-Tabarani al-Saghir, Sahih Ibn Hibban, Musnad Abu Ya'la, Musnad al-Bazzar, Musnad al-Firdaws, Taysir al-Wusul of Ibn al-Dabi’a, Jam’e al-Usul of Ibn Athir, Majma’a al-Zawa’id of al-Haithami, Kunz al-A’mal of Muttaqi and al-Minhaj of Muttaqi.
 He studied the following with regards to the science of Hadith, al-Nukhbah of Ibn Hajr and its Sharh, al-Fiyyah of Iraqi and its Sharh by the author and al-Sakhawi.
 When it came to matters in Fiqh, he had studied books such as Risalah Imam al-Shafi’i and his al-Umm, Ibn Qudamah, Usul of Ibn al-Hajib, Usul of Qadi Baydawi, Mudawwanah al-Kubra of Sakhnun, al-Mughni of Ibn Qudamah, Sharh al-Muhazzab of Nawawi.
 He gained knowledge in Aqidah from studying books such as Sharh al-Aqaid al-Nasafiyyah, Aqidah Tahawiyyah and its Sharh, al-Asma wal-Sifat of Baihaqi, along with looking at works of Ibn Taymiyyah.
 He also studied Islamic history, Tarikh with his Shuyukh, he looked through books such as Tabaqat Ibn Sa’d, al-Isabah of Ibn Hajr, Usad al-Ghabah of Ibn al-Athir, al-Tajrid of Dhahabi.

 Al-Hashemi was also a scholar of the Hanafi school of Jurisprudence.

-Career and life
+Career

 Al-Hashemi was appointed as Qadi and Imam of the Al-Abbassi Masjid in his home region Bahawalpur in Southern Punjab.